Firstly, we'll answer straight up, yes, you can be fired from work for what you post on social media!

 We’ve all posted something on social media that we’ve later regretted.
 Maybe it was a questionable joke?
 Or perhaps a photo or video that we had initially thought was funny?
 Most of the time, our senses kick in and we wind up deleting the post before anyone even notices.
 But sometimes, however, things are not that simple.

-Regardless of how many friends or followers we have, one wrong post on social media could lead us to a whole lot of trouble; like being the subject of nationwide embarrassment, and even at times, the loss of a job.
+Regardless of how many friends or followers we have, one wrong post on social media could lead us to a whole lot of trouble; like being the subject of nationwide embarrassment, having an unnecessary injury at work or even the loss of a job.

 For some examples of what not to do, here are seven workers who made headlines after being fired over a social media post.